With Devan Dubnyk gone, what will Wild do about goaltending?

 Regardless, the Wild’s tandem will look different next season — a reality that will only become clearer once the Wild identifies Dubnyk’s successor.

-“There are definitely a lot of options out there,” Guerin said, “but we’ll see what transpires in the next few days.”
+“There are definitely a lot of options out there,” Guerin said, “but we’ll see what transpires.

+“We’re going to try to address it as soon as we can.
+We still have a few more days to free agency.
+We’re doing what we can homework-wise and learning all the possibilities.
+But, yeah, it’s a very important position, and it’s something we’re definitely looking to add to.”